4Players/fleet-cli/README.md

 [![Build and Release ODIN Fleet CLI Tool](https://github.com/4Players/fleet-cli/actions/workflows/build-binaries.yml/badge.svg)](https://github.com/4Players/fleet-cli/actions/workflows/build-binaries.yml)

 > [!NOTE]
 > This is a CLI tool for the [ODIN Fleet](https://odin.4players.io/fleet/) service by 4Players to manage and deploy your game servers.
-It is used to interact with the ODIN
+It is used to interact with the
-> APIs.
-It's written in Deno and uses the TypeScript ODIN SDK internally.
+> [ODIN Fleet API](https://docs.4players.io/fleet/api/).
+It's written in Deno and uses the TypeScript ODIN Fleet SDK internally.

 ## :book: Documentation